 HIS is the school whose work in colour-prints is almost invariably the first to attract the regards of the European amateur; and such knowledge of Japanese pictorial art as he possesses is in many or most cases confined to these prints and a stray drawing or two.
-While most of the schools of Japanese painters are called by the family or personal names of their chief members, the Ukioyé school alone bears a name originating in the nature of the subjects most compound, and may be thus divided : whi, passing, floating ; not in compound, and may be thus divided : whi, passing, floating ; is, the world, in the sense of 'vanity fair,' or alternatively, the age, the times ; and yé, picture or pictures.
-The original meaning of the term is thus seen to be 'pictures of the passing world and time,' and the nearest European equivalent sense is conveyed by the word genre.
-The Ukioyé school of painters commonly used subjects drawn from
+While most of the schools of Japanese painters are called by the family or personal names of their chief members, the Ukiopé school alone bears a name originating in the nature of the subjects most commonly treated by the artists included in its lists.
+The word is compound, and may be thus divided: "ki, passing, floating; 10, the world, in the sense of "vanity fair," or alternatively, the age, the times; and ye, picture or pictures.
+The original meaning of the term is thus seen to be 'pictures of the passing world and time," and the nearest European equivalent sense is conveyed by the word genre.